1968 Year of the Pitcher

 Not even the game’s best hitters could jumpstart the offense at the All-Star Game.
 A 1-0 NL win featured a total of 20 strikeouts and just eight hits, and its only run was scored in the least ideal of fashions: Willie McCovey hit into a double play to bring Willie Mays home from third.

 Above all of the above, the two most astounding pitching performances of the year would prove instrumental in determining both pennants.

 About two months into the season, Bob Gibson was clearly feeling the pain of an offense that had abandoned him in St. Louis.
 Despite a stellar 1.32 ERA, Gibson’s record was at 3-5.
-Obviously, if his Cardinal teammates couldn’t support him, Gibson would have to reach back, collect a little extra fire, and go on a mission to take matters into his own hands.
+Obviously, if his Cardinals teammates couldn’t support him, Gibson would have to reach back, collect a little extra fire, and go on a mission to take matters into his own hands.